171k/lab5_557/README.md

 1. Removed "root" in password for database connectivity.

-Contact me for enquiries or correction.
-Happy hacking 🦆
+Contact me for enquiries or correction also, please star my repo hahahah
+Happy hacking! 🦆